vim-syntastic/syntastic/README.markdown

 __4.7.
 Q. What happened to the `tsc` checker?__

 A. It didn't meet people's expectations and it has been removed.
-Please consider using the external checker [tsuquyomi][tsuquyomi] instead.
+A better checker for TypeScript comes with the plugin [tsuquyomi][tsuquyomi].
 If you install this plugin the checker should be picked up automatically by syntastic.

 <a name="faqxcrun"></a>